hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 units of evidence.

 This document does not define how different attestation technologies are encoded.
-This has either already been done is done accomplished by companion specifications.
+This is accomplished by companion specifications.

 # Conventions and Terminology